pimutils/khal/README.rst

 ::

-    khal --new 25.10.
+    khal new 25.10.
 16:00 18:00 Another Event :: with Alice and Bob

 adds a new event on 25th of October lasting from 16:00 to 18:00 with additional description

 ::

-    khal --new 26.07.
+    khal new 26.07.
 Great Event

 adds a new all day event on 26.07.

-``khal --new`` should understand the following syntax:
+``khal new`` should understand the following syntax:

 ::

-    khal --new startdatetime [enddatetime] description
+    khal new startdatetime [enddatetime] description

 where start- and enddatetime are either datetimes or times in the formats defined in the config file.
 Start- and enddatetime can be one of the following: